JacksonDescant/LSTM-StockForecaster/README.md

 ## Overview

 This repository contains a PyTorch-based LSTM (Long Short-Term Memory) model designed for stock price forecasting.
 The LSTM network is a type of recurrent neural network (RNN) that is particularly good at learning sequences, making it ideal for time series data like stock prices.
+This model is trained on the SPY 500 ETF and is what it predicts.

 ## Model Details